English for Health Professionals (OET Preparation)

 Does the school offer courses for single skills?

-A: Our course prepares students for all four language skills (Reading, Listening, Writing and Speaking) as well as sub-skills (pronunciation, vocabulary, grammar, and writing conventions).
+Our course prepares you for all four language skills (Reading, Listening, Writing and Speaking) as well as sub-skills (pronunciation, vocabulary, grammar, and writing conventions).

 My IELTS band scores are lower than 5.5, can I still take the course?

-A: It is not generally realistic for students whose current proficiency level is lower than 5.5 in IELTS (lower than upper-intermediate level) to be able to pass the test by only completing a short period of OET preparation course.
-Therefore, they may need to spend more money and time on repeating courses and resitting the exam over and over again.
-We recommend that these students sit our academic English course to improve their English language skills and then sit the OET preparation course to increase their chances of passing the test.
+It is not generally realistic for you whose current proficiency level is lower than 5.5 in IELTS (lower than upper-intermediate level) to be able to pass the test by only completing a short period of OET preparation course.
+Therefore, you may need to spend more money and time on repeating courses and resitting the exam over and over again.
+We recommend that these students sit our academic English course to improve their English language skills and then sit the OET preparation course to increase your chances of passing the test.